+We did not enter into any equity derivatives during the three or six months ended June 30, 2018.
 We have executed extension agreements for our equity derivative contracts under substantially the same terms and conditions with revised expiry dates to April 2019 (from April 2018).